inlab-geo/pysurf96/README.md

 # PySurf96

-This is a fork of [https://github.com/miili/pysurf96](https://github.com/miili/pysurf96) it is functionally equivalent but the difference is that the interface is being built using ctypes instead of f2py, hence there is no need for f2py.
+This is a fork of [https://github.com/miili/pysurf96](https://github.com/miili/pysurf96) it is functionally equivalent but the difference is that the interface is being built using ctypes instead of `f2py`, hence there is no need for `f2py`.
 It uses a simpler build system and can be installed from this git repository using the following command.

 ```
 pip install git+https://github.com/inlab-geo/pysurf96
 ```

-The original readme at the time of the fork being created is given below...
+The original readme at the time of the fork being created is given below.
+We keep this version available for a situation where problmes would re-surface with the `f2py` based wrapper available at [https://github.com/miili/pysurf96](https://github.com/miili/pysurf96)

 -----